-□ 8.
+■ 8.
 Insert a hinge half way into each hinge slot in the stab and keep them centered with a pin.
 Coat the ends of the elevator joiner wire with epoxy.
-Working quickly, join the elevator halves to the stab by first fitting the joiner wire ends into the mating holes in the elevators, then fitting the CA hinges into place.
-Before wicking thin CA glue into the hinges, position the elevator halves so that the elevator tips are even with the stab tips.
+Join the elevator halves to the stab by first fitting the joiner wire ends into the mating holes in the elevators, then fitting the CA hinges into place.
+Before wicking thin CA glue into the hinges, position the elevator halves so that the gaps between the stab ends and the elevator tips are equal.